dainachiba/dainachiba.github.io/_pages/about.md

 I obtained a Ph.D in political science from [Rice University](https://rice.edu/) and completed a postdoctoral fellowship at [Duke University](https://duke.edu/) in the United States.

 My research interests lie at the intersection of data science and international politics.
-In particular, I apply quantitative methods to study why, when, and how a violent conflict arises between and within states and how political institutions influence states' conflict behaviors.
+In particular, I apply formal and quantitative methods to study why, when, and how a violent conflict arises between and within states and how political institutions influence actors' behaviors.
 My work has appeared in various academic journals, including <i>American Journal of Political Science</i>, <i>Political Analysis</i>, <i>Journal of Politics</i>, and <i>Journal of Conflict Resolution</i>.